Home for Global Students

 Located just south of Liverpool’s city centre, the Georgian Quarter is a hub for culture and history.
 This elegant neighbourhood is filled with stunning Georgian terraces, historic landmarks, and cultural institutions such as the Philharmonic Hall and Everyman Theatre.
 It’s a popular choice for students and young professionals due to its close proximity to the University of Liverpool and Liverpool John Moores University

-The Georgian Quarter in Liverpool is a prime location for student accommodation, offering a vibrant yet tranquil environment that blends history, culture, and modern living.
-The Georgian Quarter is also recognised as one of the best neighbourhoods for students to stay.
+The Georgian Quarter is widely celebrated as one of the nice areas in Liverpool for student accommodation, offering a vibrant yet tranquil environment that blends history, culture, and modern living.
+It is also recognised as one of the best neighbourhoods for students to stay.
 Hope Street Apartments is perfect for students.
 Breakfast on the cobbled streets of the Georgian Quarter couldn’t be better.
 Please pull up a chair at one of the alfresco tables, enjoy a beautifully presented full English breakfast, offering vegan and vegetarian options or avocado on toast, and get more choices from their extensive menu.
 The average rental here is £600-800 per month.

 Lark Lane And Sefton Park